teuben/astr288p-fall16/lectures/Lecture4.md

 Now watch your default browser opening a new tab.
 Navigave to your **astr288p/notebooks** folder, where you should see some *ipynb* files.
 The rest of this lecture will be taking place in the notebooks.

+Apart from the [Software Carpentry](http://software-carpentry.org) lessons, a comprehensive python tutorial that we often will come back to is on https://www.tutorialspoint.com/python/index.htm